-The Centers for Disease Control and Prevention (CDC) reports that smoking is the leading preventable cause of death and disease in the United States.
-So whether you smoke cigarettes, cigars or a smokeless tobacco product, the fact remains: There really is no healthy level of exposure in a tobacco product, even second-hand.
+Whether you smoke cigarettes, cigars or a smokeless tobacco product, the fact remains: there really is no healthy level of exposure in a tobacco product, even second-hand.
 Your risk for tobacco-related diseases, including those affecting your oral health, depends on how long you've smoked and the number of cigarettes smoked each day.

 Oral cancer involves the gradual mutation of healthy cells in your mouth and can occur a number of ways.
 Smoking plays a significant role in the many cases of oral cancer diagnosed each year, according to the Oral Cancer Foundation.
 A University of California study showed that 8 out of 10 patients with oral cancer were smokers.
 Whenever you inhale, the harmful chemicals in tobacco smoke first pass through your mouth and throat before reaching your lungs.
 Through time and repeat exposure, these chemicals cause changes to your oral cavity, which can lead to oral cancer.